MathewHDYT/Unity-Data-Manager/README.md

 This documentation strives to explain how to start using the Data Manager in your project and explains how to call and how to use its publicly accesible methods correctly.

 ## Reference to Data Manager Script
-To use the Data Manager to start playing sounds outside of itself you need to reference it.
+To use the Data Manager to start creating/reading files outside of itself you need to reference it.
 As the Data Manager is a [Singelton](https://stackoverflow.com/questions/2155688/what-is-a-singleton-in-c) this can be done easily when we get the instance and save it as a private variable in the script that uses the Data Manager.

 ```csharp
 private DataManager dm;